Władysław I Łokietek: The war with the Teutonic Knights in Kuyavia and the Battle of Płowce (1330–1332)

 Unable to deliver a decisive blow to Władysław I Łokietek, the Knights decided on finally mastering Kuyavia.
 The night of 23–24 September saw the first major unresolved clash near Konin.
 Three days later, in the morning, Polish troops numbering about 5,000 and led personally by King Władysław and his son Prince Casimir encountered the rear guard of the Teutonic Knights near Radziejów.
 Taking advantage of the surprise, the Poles defeated the enemy unit and took Dietrich von Altenburg, the commander of the expedition, as prisoner.
 In the afternoon, however, there was another clash near the village of Płowce.
 The battle was not settled because of the withdrawal of some Polish troops with Prince Casimir, and in the confusion the Teutonic commander escaped from captivity.
 Though inconclusive, the Battle of Płowce was important psychologically for the Poles as it convinced them that the Knights were not insurmountable.

 Soon after these events, peace negotiations were initiated in Inowrocław.
-However this time it was not possible for Władysław to reach an agreement with the Teutonic Knights.
+However, this time it was not possible for Władysław to reach an agreement with the Teutonic Knights.
 In 1332, the Knights organized a big military expedition under the command of Otto von Luteberg.
 This time the Polish forces were too thin to face the resistance of the Knights in the open field.
 On 20 April, after a nearly two-week siege, Brześć, the capital of Kuyavia, fell.
 Soon the Teutonic Knights were also in the other main strongholds of province – Inowrocław and Gniewkowo, the latter of which was destroyed on the orders of the prince of the land, Casimir III of Gniewkowo.

 The loss of Kuyavia, which was his patrimony, was certainly very painful for Władysław, although in the same year, taking advantage of the death of Przemko II of Głogow, he took Zbąszyń in Greater Poland by the river Obra, which had been held by the dukes of Głogow.

 Death

-Władysław the Elbow-high died on 2 March 1333 at the Wawel Castle in Krakow, where he was buried in the cathedral, perhaps on 12 March of that year.
+Władysław the Elbow-high died on 2 March 1333 at the Wawel Castle in Kraków, where he was buried in the cathedral, perhaps on 12 March of that year.
 His son, Casimir III the Great, inherited Lesser Poland, the Duchy of Sandomierz, Greater Poland, Kuyavia, and the Duchies of Łęczyca and Sieradz.
 However, Silesia and Lubusz Land to the west, along with Gdańsk Pomerania, Western Pomerania, and Mazovia to the north, still remained outside the kingdom's borders.
 Nevertheless, Władysław's reign was a major step on the road to restoration of the Kingdom of Poland.